 Decompression and Placement of Interbody Spacer

-On first look through the tube, a thin layer of muscle can been seen.
-After removing the muscle, the joints in the back, referred to as facet joints, can be seen, with this diagram showing where the tube would contact the back part of the spine.
-A spinal nerve exits deep to the region outlined by the circle on this diagram.
+After the tube is placed (with X-ray guidance to be sure we're focused on the correct level), as we look through the tube, we would see a thin layer of muscle which is removed for better visualization of the bony anatomy.
+After removing this small amount of muscle, the facet joint (small joint on the back side of the lumbar spine) can be seen.
+This diagram shows where the tube would contact the back part of the spine.
+A spinal nerve (nerve root) exits deep to the region outlined by the circle on this diagram.

-The facet joint is drilled away exposing the disc underneath and the exiting nerve root above.
+The facet joint is drilled (burred) away very carefully exposing the disc underneath and the exiting nerve root above.
 Note that the nerve root getting ready to exit from the level below does not need to be retracted much to have good exposure to the disc

 While drilling the facet joint away, the bone drillings are saved for use as bone graft.